 Ceilidhs are a great way to bring family and friends together with live music and dance.
-No-one needs to be an expert ceilidh dancer, in fact lots of the fun is learning the dances (and making mistakes).
+No-one needs to be an expert ceilidh dancer.
+In fact, a lot of the fun is learning the dances and making mistakes!

-A ceilidh is a Scottish evening (can be daytime too) of music and dance.
+A ceilidh is a Scottish evening (it can also be a daytime event) of music and dance.
 Dances are interspersed with tunes.
-Our patient caller talks everyone through each dance before the music starts and then calls the moves throughout the dance to keep everyone moving in the right direction.
+Our patient caller (Clare) talks everyone through each dance before the music starts and then calls the moves throughout the dance to keep everyone moving in the right direction—hopefully!

 7.30pm Background music (guests arrive)